 The man, the myth, the legend.
-Bruce Lee has been an inspiration to millions of people including myself.
+Bruce Lee has been an inspiration to millions of people, including myself.
 When I first began training in martial arts, I started watching Bruce Lee movies and tried to copy his techniques as best I could.
 Learning from the movies helped me to add some moves to my arsenal and I was able to win more sparring matches as a result.

 It’s a shame that he’s gone, but Bruce Lee accomplished more in his 32 years on earth than most people do that live twice as long.
 It was about 40 years after his death that I started learning from him and he’s still inspiring people today.
 He had an intensity about him that hasn’t been matched by anyone since.
-Here are some things I’ve learned from Bruce and have implemented in my life.

 Always strive to be greater.